TamTunnel/Apache-TacticalMesh/README.md

 Apache TacticalMesh is an open-source, decentralized mesh networking platform that enables resilient command-and-control communications between edge nodes in contested or infrastructure-denied environments.

+### The Simple Explanation (Analogy)

+Think of it like **Waze for military radios**:

+- **Waze** finds the fastest driving route by checking traffic.
+- **TacticalMesh** finds the fastest communication path by checking which soldiers can reach headquarters.

+If one road is blocked (radio is jammed), Waze finds another route.
+Same with TacticalMesh—if one path fails, it automatically finds another soldier to relay through.

 ---

 ## Problem Statement